PadresEnLaNube/MAILPN/README.txt

 = 1.0.1 =

-Update plugin requirements and refactor function names for consistency Add test email functionality and refactor sanitization methods Update README and enhance AJAX handling in mailpn
+Update version to 1.0.1 and reflect changes in README Update plugin requirements and refactor function names for consistency Add test email functionality and refactor sanitization methods Update README and enhance AJAX handling in mailpn